EU nations threaten to block green energy rules at summit talks

 PROBLEMS CAN BE OVERCOME

-EU officials predict that ultimately there will be a deal, but the finer details will be left for future debate, notably when legislation has to be drafted.
+EU officials predict that ultimately there will be a deal, but the finer details will be left for future debate.

 "There should not be problems that could not be overcome," European Climate Commissioner Connie Hedegaard told Reuters in an interview.